miyagawa/hubot-standup/README.md

 hubot: john: your turn
 ```

-Hubot remembers who should participate the standup, and will tell who's turn is the next.
-Tell what you did yesterday, will do today, anything blocked. and say "next" (or "done" or "that's it")
+Hubot remembers who should participate the standup, and will tell whose turn is the next.
+Tell what you did yesterday, will do today, anything blocked. and say "next" (or "done" or "that's it") when you're done.

 ```
 john: Done some pretty nice hack yesterday.